vaibhavjorvekar2306/KUBERNETES/README.md

 5) Support for DevOps, Cloud, and DevSecOps practices:

 Kubernetes can help businesses manage IT workloads efficiently by grouping software into a container cluster that runs on a virtualized host OS.

+* HOW DOES KUBERNETES WORK

+1) Kubernetes is an open-source platform that uses pods and services to create networking.
+A pod is a group of one or more containers that share a network namespace and IP address.
+Containers within a pod can communicate with each other using localhost, which simplifies port management and container communication.

+2) Kubernetes also uses services to expose one or more pods to the outside world.
+Services are implemented as load balancers, which can load balance traffic across multiple pods.

+- Here's how Kubernetes works:
+-
+1) Networking:

+Kubernetes creates pods and services.

+2) Resource provisioning:

+Kubernetes abstracts machine resources and presents them to workloads using API objects.

+3) Pattern:

+Kubernetes follows a client-server pattern, with server machines called master nodes and client machines called worker nodes.

+4) Pods:

+Each pod is assigned a unique IP address.

+5) Containers:

+Containers within a pod share the same network namespace, meaning they can communicate with each other using localhost.

+6) Nodes:

+Physical or virtual machines that exist between the pod and cluster, host the pods.

+7) Control plane:

+The control plane is the orchestration layer, which acts as the communications director for a Kubernetes cluster.

+8) Cluster:

+A Kubernetes cluster is a group of nodes that run containerized applications, together with a control plane.